UCLA vs. Stanford NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- UCLA and its opponents have scored at least 59 points -- this matchup's over/under -- just two times this season.
+- UCLA and its opponents have combined for 58.5 points just twice this year.

-- Stanford has combined with its opponents to score more than 59 points in two games this season.
+- Stanford and its opponents have combined to score more than 58.5 points in two games this season.

-- The two teams combine to average 69.7 points per game, 10.7 more than the total in this contest.
+- Saturday's total is 11.2 points lower than the two team's combined 69.7 points per game average.

-- The 50.7 combined points per game that these two squads have allowed this season are 8.3 fewer than the 59 over/under in this contest.
+- These two squads combine to allow 50.7 points per game, 7.8 fewer than this contest's over/under.

-- Bruins games this season feature an average total of 67.2 points, a number 8.2 points higher than Saturday's over/under.
+- The Bruins and their opponents have scored an average of 67.2 points per game in 2021, 8.7 more than Saturday's total.

-- The 59 total in this game is 7.2 points above the 51.8 average total in Cardinal games this season.
+- The 58.5 total in this game is 6.7 points higher than the 51.8 average total in Cardinal games this season.

 UCLA Stats and Trends

-- This season, the Bruins have one against the spread win in two games as a favorite of 3.5 points or more.
+- The Bruins have covered the spread once this season when favored by 4.5 points or more (in two chances).

-- UCLA's games this year have hit the over one time in three opportunities (33.3%).
+- UCLA's games this year have hit the over on one of three set point totals (33.3%).

-- UCLA is 2-1 against the spread and 2-1 overall in games when it puts up more than 25.0 points.
+- UCLA is 2-1 against the spread and 2-1 overall this season when the team scores more than 25.0 points.

 - When UCLA piles up more than 383.3 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Bruins have three giveaways this season, while the Cardinal have three takeaways .
+- The Bruins have three turnovers this season, equal to the number of takeaways for the Cardinal.

 - Find the latest spread and moneyline odds for UCLA at SISportsbook.